drdanmorris/pangea-gamma-phonegap/README.md

 > This will install any Node dependencies listed in the package.json file to a local node_modules folder.

+####Tweak your Local Configuration
+Open the following *root\pangea-gamma\www\js\services.js* file and update the url property of the websocket configuration to the IP address of your local server.

 ####Build the POC Mobile Web App
 Navigate to *\\\\root\pangea-gamma-phonegap-master\pangea-gamma* and run the following command: